 This happens to many of us, especially when we have multiple iDevices.
 We see many instances when your kid(s) playing on your iPad or iPhone accidentally deletes all your saved Safari bookmarks.
 Or you might accidentally delete the bookmarks on your iPhone or iPad.
 This is where the recovery from iCloud comes in handy.

 Assuming that both your iPhone and iPad are connected to your iCloud account, you can easily re-sync the bookmarks and recover them back onto your iDevice.

 Let’s say that your bookmarks were lost on your iPad.
 In that case, simply go to Settings >Apple ID Profile > iCloud.
-Turn the Safari setting to OFF on your iPad AND iPhone.
+Turn the Safari setting to OFF on your iPad AND THEN your iPhone.
 Please make sure that you are using the same Apple ID on both the devices.

 Next, turn Safari back on your iPhone and then on your iPad. iCloud automatically syncs your Safari bookmarks onto your iPad.
 This process does take some time depending on your number of bookmarks and your WiFi signal.
 Give it about 30 minutes or so and you should see all your bookmarks return to your iPad.